 RISE Recreational Programming

 RISE Recreational, for our youngest players, has traditionally been their first experience in organized soccer.
 There are several items to consider when selecting a recreational program that fits your player best.
 The first years in our recreational program are very formative and will greatly influence the pathway a player chooses.
+Why do we call our program Rec Advanced?
+Because the training sessions are led by RISE Staff Coaches.

 The RISE recreational program is divided into subcategories differentiated primarily by your players age.
 Our programs are offered in their entirety or on a limited basis geographically.
 RISE will have a place for every player regardless of their level of play.